bjornekelund/DXLogCustomForms/README.md

 Contrary to *DXLog.net* script files, this means you have to compile your code into an executable binary.

-Some (hard earned) advice for designing custom Forms in DXLog.net:
+Some (hard earned) advice for designing custom Forms in *DXLog.net*:

 To write, modify and compile custom Foms you need to install *Visual Studio*.
 The "*Community*" version is free for personal use.
 The example code should be opened through its solutions file (.sln).
 If you can not see the code, right click on the Form and select "view code"

-Just as with the scripts, you need to add proper references to relevant parts of the DXLog.net executables such as *DXLog.net.exe*, *DXLogDAL.dll* etc. Without this, *Visual Studio Intellisense* will complain about e.g. variable names not being available and you will not be able to build.
+Just as with the scripts, you need to add proper references to relevant parts of the *DXLog.net* binaries such as *DXLog.net.exe*, *DXLogDAL.dll* etc. Without this, *Visual Studio Intellisense* will complain about e.g. variable names not being available and you will not be able to build.

 Make sure *Visual Studio* is set up to build for x86.
 (Click on the selection arrow where it says